ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 ##### LDAP User Store

-Ballerina supports LDAP user store Basic Authentication and Authorization for services/resources.
+Ballerina supports LDAP user store basic authentication and authorization for services/resources.
 The `auth` field of a service/resource annotation should have a `http:LdapUserStoreConfigWithScopes` record as an element.
 If the `ldapUserStoreConfig` field is assigned with the `http:LdapUserStoreConfig` implementation, the authentication will be evaluated.
 Optionally, you can have the `string|string[]` value for the `scopes` field also.
 Then, the authorization will be evaluated.

 The `http:LdapUserStoreConfig` configurations include: